CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](media/version-check.png "Lab Environment")

-1. After making sure the required tools are installed, next step is to register your subscription with Arc for Kubernetes.
+1. After confirming the required tools are installed, next step is to register your subscription with Arc for Kubernetes.

 1. Run the below commands to register the required Resource providers if not already registered.